 Osteopathic Applicants & Match Opportunities

 Doctors of Osteopathic Medicine (DO) students are encouraged to apply.
-With the pending merger of the American Osteopathic Association (AOA) and Accreditation Council for Graduate Medical Education (ACGME), our program has ACGME accreditation but has not pursued AOA accreditation.
-Hence, we will only interview graduates in the National Resident Matching Program (NRMP) as we do not participate in the National Matching Services (NMS).
+With the merger of the American Osteopathic Association (AOA) and Accreditation Council for Graduate Medical Education (ACGME) into the SAS (Single Accreditation System), our program has achieved ACGME Osteopathic Recognition.
+We only rank residents in the NRMP system.

-We have applied for and have received Osteopathic Recognition from the ACGME.
-Our DO residents will participate with extra osteopathic training through an Osteopathic Postdoctoral Training Institution (OPTI) organized by the University of Wisconsin-Madison (UW-Madison).
-The Family Medicine Residency has a full time DO faculty member who is certified and active in osteopathic manipulative treatment (OMT).
-Osteopathic equipment is present in the residency center and residents who choose to develop their OMT skills will be encouraged to do so.
-Our program and health system is very supportive of DO physicians.
+We have received Osteopathic Recognition from the ACGME.
+Our DO residents participate with extra osteopathic training through the Wisconsin Statewide Osteopathic Program, organized by the University of Wisconsin-Madison Department of Family and Community Medicine.
+This allows DO residents four days per year of extra osteopathic training in the Madison area.
+The Gundersen Family Medicine Residency has a DO faculty member who is certified and active in osteopathic manipulative treatment (OMT).
+Osteopathic equipment is present in the residency center and residents who choose to develop their OMT skills are encouraged to do so.
+Our DO residents perform many OMT procedures.
+Our program and health system are very supportive of DO physicians.

 Applicants must meet one of the following medical school graduation qualifications: